 Their target customer is really “anyone with a travel intent.”
 However, many studies published over decades conclude that younger people feel more of an urge to travel compared to older people.
 Millennials travel the most, followed by Generation Z.

-Booking.com made its position in the market by being highly successful at Go To Market strategies for its products and having a high level of customer satisfaction.
+Booking.com made its position in the market by being highly successful with Market strategies for its products and having a high level of customer satisfaction.

 One of Corina’s favourite campaigns is the one that Booking.com did last year for the United States and is called #AmericaIsForEveryone.